c19witness/uk-covid19-inquiry/2023-07-04_module-1/1_Dr_Andrew_Goodall.rst

 **Lady Hallett**: Ms Shepherd, just before you go on, can you alert me to which is the question I have given permission for you to ask.

-**Ms Shepherd**: Yes, my Lady, you gave me permission to ask why there hadn't been an update to the airborne isolation facilities in accordance with this document.
+**Ms Shepherd**: Yes, my Lady, you gave me permission to ask why there hadn't been an update to the :outline:`airborne` isolation facilities in accordance with this document.

 **Lady Hallett**: Sorry, I must have lost it.
 Anyway, okay.